 Let’s return to the island of Korcula, because this dessert is only made there in the towns of Blato and Vela Luka (a port town founded by the people of Blato to export their wine and olive oil).

 Lumblija is a bread-like cake, filled with raisins and almonds and covered in sugar and sweet grape syrup called varenik.

-She didn’t, and lumblija is now baked in the memory of those who are gone.
+She didn’t forget him, and lumblija is now baked in the memory of those who are gone.

 21) Pogaca cake

 Pogaca cake is actually more like a sweet Croatian bread.
 A round shape is most traditional, but it can also be baked in other shapes such as a star, braid or flower.